solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_Connect_Query_PHP.md

 Follow one of the methods in the [Provision MySQL Flexible Server](03_05_Provision_MySQL_Flexible_Server.md) document to create a Flexible Server instance with a database.

-Moreover, install PHP on your system from the [downloads page.](https://windows.php.net/download/) These instructions were tested with Non Thread Safe PHP 8.0.13.
+Moreover, install PHP on your system from the [downloads page.](https://windows.php.net/download/) These instructions were tested with PHP 8.0.13 (any PHP 8.0 version should work).

 > Your `php.ini` file needs to uncomment the `extension=mysqli` and `extension=openssl` lines for these steps to work.